RehamIssa/weather_app/README.md

 - How to make the App theme a dynamic theme.

 ## key self-development area
 - Learning how to secure the API key when uploading the project to GitHub, which by the use of dotenv package.
+- Learning how to use SVG pictures in a Flutter project, by the use of flutter_svg package.